KnowThePepper

 Flavor notes: fruity and sweet.

-Habanada Nutrition Facts & Health Benefits
+Habanada Nutrition Facts & Serving Context

 Like other sweet peppers, the habanada is low in calories and high in vitamin C. A single 100g serving provides roughly 30 calories, with significant amounts of vitamin C (often exceeding 100% of the daily value at full ripeness), vitamin A from carotenoids, and small amounts of vitamin B6 and folate.